-Nonetheless, being ‘goedkope’ is frequently seen as a big selling point for many products in the Netherlands.
-Dutch people love a bargain (who doesn’t?) but sometimes this trait doesn’t always come across so well if you are seeing it from an outsiders perspective (and can offer up more fodder for jokes.)
 One study has shown that Dutchies spend less than any other European nation on holidays and festivities.
-However, some people might just see this as being more frugal and less materialistic than other nations, and indeed, it certainly doesn’t have to mean that they have less fun!
+However, some people might just see this as being more frugal and less materialistic than other nations.
+And indeed, it certainly doesn’t have to mean that they have less fun!
 Perhaps not spending as much money leaves more room for other ways of enjoying life, such as…

 Ever heard of a Dutch uncle?
 No, I don’t mean a tall distant relative called Jan or Matthijs.
 This is another stereotype from abroad, which is noticeable if you come from a polite-to-the-point-of-passive-aggressive culture like the UK.
 The Dutch are frank, blunt, no-nonsense people.
-They won’t pretend to like something just because they think it might offend you if they give their honest opinion.
-On the one hand it is very ‘refreshing’ — you will know exactly where you stand — but it can also come as a bit of a shock, much like a plunge into icy water can be ‘refreshing’ if you’re a bit hungover.
-Perhaps that is a little harsh, but then maybe you should get used to it if you plan to spend any amount of time in the Netherlands!
+They won’t pretend to like something just because they think it might offend you.
+On the one hand, it is very ‘refreshing’ — you will know exactly where you stand — but it can also come as a bit of a shock.
+Much like a plunge into icy water can be ‘refreshing’ if you’re a bit hungover.
+Perhaps that’s a little harsh, but then maybe you should get used to it if you plan to spend any amount of time in the Netherlands!

-I always loved cheese.
-I have always said, “I could be a vegan if it wasn’t for cheese”.
+I love cheese.
+I have always said, “I could be a vegan if it wasn’t for cheese.”
 Maybe I thought I would fit right in, and in many ways I do, particularly when it comes to kaas.
-But be warned, if you are a strict vegan – the yellow stuff is everywhere!
-From delicious kaassouffles to boterhamen, you’d better get used to it, because the Dutch will put it in pretty much everything.
+But be warned, if you are a strict vegan, the yellow stuff is everywhere!
+From delicious kaassouffles to boterhamen, you’d better get used to it because the Dutch put it in pretty much everything.

 Feature image: Rex Roof/Flickr.
 CC2.0.